 “These qualities are imparted via encouragement and the successful completion of the many challenges encountered during the voyage.

-“Studies support the many benefits of completing such voyages, including increased resilience to cope with disruptive life events and to develop new protective coping skills that are effective when dealing with future adversity.”
+“Studies support the many benefits of completing such voyages, including increased resilience to cope with disruptive life events and to develop new protective coping skills that are effective when dealing with future adversity,” Garth says.

-Mike Savage of Legacy Funerals says Legacy Trust is delighted and thrilled to invest in this youth programme.
+Mike Savage of Legacy Funerals say Legacy Trust was “delighted and thrilled” to invest in this youth programme.

 “Our thanks to the Tauranga community for choosing Legacy Funerals.
-As a result, Legacy Trust is able to make contributions to programmes such as this.”
+As a result, Legacy Trust is able to make contributions to programmes such as this,” he says.

-Meanwhile, English-born Dr Simon McDonald comes from a dentistry background and is the ‘serial inventor' who created the success of award-winning company Triodent.
-He's also the founder of Tauranga dental technology company Rhondium.
+Meanwhile, English-born Dr Simon McDonald comes from a dentistry background and is the “serial inventor” who created the success of award-winning company Triodent.
+He is also the founder of Tauranga dental technology company Rhondium.